Shopify/polaris/polaris.shopify.com/content/components/alpha-stack.md

   - layout
 status:
   value: Alpha
   message: This component and its documentation is in development.
 There could be breaking changes made to it in a non-major release of Polaris.
 Please use with caution.
+To learn more please read our
+  linkText: Component Lifecycle resource.
+  url: /getting-started/components-lifecycle
 examples:
   - fileName: alpha-stack-default.tsx
     title: Default